 State and Federal Engagement

 Policy proposals, legislation, and regulation can have an impact on our customers, employees, and shareholders.
 Federal, state, and local policy changes can significantly affect our operations, customer outcomes and service experience, revenues, and costs.
 Because of this impact, we have a responsibility to engage with policymakers to educate, provide fact-based information, and to advance the success of our company and our stakeholders.

 We regularly share our expertise, express our views, and provide public officials with factual briefings to inform their decisions.
 We monitor legislative activities, analyze trends, and advance ideas to benefit our constituencies.
-Because of our nearly 50 year history in helping student loan borrowers navigate their way to financial success, we are frequently consulted by members of Congress, congressional and legislative staff, and other policymakers about the impact of federal and state proposals.
+Because of our 50 year history in helping customers navigate their way to financial success, members of Congress, congressional and legislative staff, and other policymakers frequently consult with us about the impact of federal and state proposals.

 Meaningful engagement requires Navient to participate in the legislative process.
 The staff of Navient’s Government Relations Department is registered to lobby and actively lobbies on issues that affect our customers and business.
 Only members of the Government Relations team are authorized to direct lobbying activities on behalf of Navient.
 Navient policy requires these professionals to work with counsel to ensure that they conduct their activities in compliance with applicable laws, rules, and regulations as well as maintain the highest standards of professional integrity.